 - Scissor work can be challenging to achieve

-This cut can be a fun way to switch things up, but can also be a lot of maintenance.
-You will need to be extra cautious of mats around the head and chest areas.
-Daily brushing is a must with this haircut.
-If you do not keep up with it, it could mean a complete shave.
+This cut can be a fun way to switch things up, but it can also require maintenance.
+You will need to be extra cautious of mats around the head and chest.

 - Can be done at home